 Then there’s the rest of the loss.
 When I walk through the old dining room in the dark, where their bed used to be, I still expect to hear my mom speak.
 When you’d come in at night after doing God knows what, you had to walk right past their bed.
 Close enough where she could grab you, and some nights she would.
 The other nights she’d wait till you were right beside her and say, “where you been?”
 You kept moving, trying to get your back to her to say “just out,” so she couldn’t smell whatever noxious substance was on your breath.
 Move too quick and she made you come back.
 There was an art to it.

-They had a doorbell they’d ring if they needed something, I had the chimes up here.
+They had a doorbell they’d ring if they needed something, I had the chimes for it in my rooe.
 I still cringe when I hear a doorbell.
 There’s nothing like coming down the stairs into their room and seeing mom’s leg busted open to the bone.
 Except perhaps seeing it often enough that it becomes commonplace.

 Occasionally I remember growing up here.
 There’s my dear lost sister playing her flute on her bed in the afternoon, which was just about three feet from where I sit now.
 There’s the scampering of our dog’s feet on the wood floors.
 They’re carpeted now, except I’ve started pulling that up where I can.

 It’s funny, you remember the sounds of a hardwood floor, or even tile floor years after hearing it.
 When I first saw the floor again, I could tell you instantly which boards squeaked.
 I remembered the sound of the tile up here before I even stepped on it.
 I was surprised – I thought it was wood.
 But as the carpet came up and I saw that checkerboard pattern, a part of my childhood was restored.